lcwheeler/lcwheeler.github.io/_posts/2020-03-09-Arizona-herping.md

 ![an image alt text]({{ site.baseurl }}/img/sand-truck.JPG)

 #### A truck hauling water for the border wall construction project
+We were nearly run off the road by several of these trucks driving at about 50 mph in an area where the maximum speed should be around 25 mph.
+We complained to a project manager from the contractor, but I am not confident the behavior will change.

 ![an image alt text]({{ site.baseurl }}/img/CB_NWR_watertruck.JPG)